josenn/Glitch-Garden/README.md

 # Glitch-Garden
 A Plants Vs. Zombies-esque game

 # Documentation
-Documentation is located in the documentation folder (obviously) and it contains version information (I am making plenty of backups and trying to get better and more consistent with documentation)
+Documentation is located in the documentation folder (obviously) and it contains version information (I am making plenty of backups and trying to get better and more consistent with documentation) as well as a better project description and more ind-depth documentation of systems and design.

 # Note about source code
 One note about source code is that whenever there is a // #region // #endregion it creates a foldable block. <br>